 Isn’t it every climbers dream to have their very own shoe line?
 For Caldwell that dream is a reality after the release of the TC pros in late 2009.

-The shoes big debut came in 2008 with Tommy and Justen Sjong ascent of Magic Mushroom on El Captain and has since been used on most of Tommy’s projects including his famous Dawn Wall ascent.
+The shoes big debut came in 2008 with Tommy and Justen Sjong ascent of Magic Mushroom on El Capitan and has since been used on most of Tommy’s projects including his famous Dawn Wall ascent.
 A flat toe box, stiff sole and Vibram XS Edge rubber all contribute to this shoe being one of the best slab climbing shoes on the market.